Andonome/lk/data/git/hooks.md

 ## Committing

-Your `git hooks` will not enter the repository, but you can commit them to a repository, then request others add these git hooks to their own branch, by putting a note in the project's `README.md`.
+The `git hooks` will not work on other people who use the repository, but you can commit them to a repository, then request others add these git hooks to their own branch, by putting a note in the project's `README.md`.

 ```markdown
 The project comes with recommended git hooks.